Saturday, June 6, 2015

 It all seemed very simple at the time.
 But that leasehold would prove to be more than problematic a century later.

-In May 1837 No. 22 became home to wealthy commission merchant Nathaniel T. Hubbard whose office was at No. 27 Front Street.
+In May 1837, 22 Washington Square became home to wealthy commission merchant Nathaniel T. Hubbard whose office was at 27 Front Street.
 Well educated, he would be best remembered for his Autobiography of N. T. Hubbard, With Personal Reminiscences of New York City From 1789 to 1875.
 Hubbard was a great lover of the opera and became close friends with several singers.
 In his memoirs he mentioned “the musical entertainments I so often gave at my own house on Washington Square.”

 Among Hubbard’s close friends was the prominent Boston banker and merchant, Colonel William Parsons Winchester.
 When Winchester died in 1850, Hubbard boarded a train to attend his funeral.
 He had scarcely left New York when his son suffered a tragic accident.